 These records may include personally identifiable information (PII) provided by the student, such as information related to racial or ethnic origin, religious or other beliefs, health, biometrics, or criminal background.
 Such sensitive information is subject to special controls described below (see Section III).

 Information contained in an education record of a student that would not generally be considered harmful or an invasion of privacy if disclosed is known as Directory Information.
-Lehigh University defines Directory Information to include: a student's name; home and University addresses; mailbox number; home and University phone numbers; date and place of birth; name of parent or guardian; name of spouse; major field of college student; class level; dates of attendance; degrees and awards received; the most recently attended educational institution; and, participation in sports and in officially recognized activities listed by the student; weight and height of members of athletic teams.
+Lehigh University defines Directory Information to include: a student's legal name and chosen name; home and University addresses; mailbox number; home and University phone numbers; date and place of birth; name of parent or guardian; name of spouse; major field of college student; class level; dates of attendance; degrees and awards received; the most recently attended educational institution; and, participation in sports and in officially recognized activities listed by the student; weight and height of members of athletic teams.

 Directory Information may be disclosed without the permission of the student.
 Each student has the right to limit the access of off campus parties, excluding government agencies in certain situations, to information that would normally be released in the University Student Directory or athletic programs.
 Students who wish to exercise this right may do so by making the request to Registration & Academic Services in writing or email to email@example.com, using their Lehigh University email account.

 If you are a citizen of the European Union or other regions with laws governing data collection and use, please note that by providing your personal information to Lehigh University, you consent to transfer and processing in accordance with this policy.
 By continuing to utilize Lehigh University sites or services or by submitting personal information to the University, you are agreeing to the terms of this policy and acknowledge that your information will be handled in accordance with this policy.

 II.
 Notification of Rights under the FAMILY EDUCATIONAL RIGHTS AND PRIVACY ACT (FERPA)